vveil/vveil/README.md

 💻 currently working as a C++ developer
 <br>
-🔭 learning different stuff in my free time
+🔭 learning Swift and SolidJS

 <!--
 **vveil/vveil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.